Cleanliness and the Varchenko-Gelfand algebra: Introduction

 Let $\cA$ be a finite set of hyperplanes in a real vector space $V$, and let $\F$ be any field.
 The {\bf Varchenko--Gelfand algebra} $\VG(\cA,\F)$ is by definition the ring of locally constant $\F$-valued functions on the complement of the union of hyperplanes.
 This is a boring ring (it is isomorphic to a direct sum of one copy of $\F$ for each chamber), but it admits an interesting presentation whose generators are the {\bf Heaviside functions}: there are two such functions for each hyperplane, taking the value 1 on one side of the hyperplane and 0 on the other side.
 The ring $\VG(\cA,\F)$ is filtered, with the $p^\text{th}$ filtered piece consisting as functions that can be expressed as polynomials of degree at most $p$ in the Heaviside functions.
 The associated graded algebra, which is also called the {\bf Cordovil algebra}, is isomorphic to the cohomology ring of the complement of the union of the subspaces $H\otimes\R^3\subset V\otimes\R^3$ \cite{moseley,DBPW}.
 We say that the Varchenko--Gelfand algebra is {\bf quadratic} if all relations among the Heaviside functions are generated by those of degree at most 2.
 Similarly, we say that the Cordovil algebra is quadratic if all relations among the corresponding generators are generated by those of degree 2.
 Our main results (Theorem \ref{main} and Corollary \ref{cor:cordovil}) say that the following implications hold:

-\begin{remark} At first sight, Yoshinaga's criterion (which is formulated combinatorially) might seem easier to work with than the condition that $\VG(\cA,\F)$ is quadratic.
+\begin{remark} At first sight, cleanliness (which is formulated combinatorially) might seem easier to work with than the condition that $\VG(\cA,\F)$ is quadratic.
 In fact, our experience is that the algebraic condition is much faster to check, since computers are very good at using Gr\"obner bases to determine whether or not two ideals are equal.
 For example, let $\cA$ be the arrangement whose normal vectors are given by the columns of the following matrix:

 It took about 1.65 seconds for Macaulay2 to determine that the Varchenko--Gelfand ideal is not quadratic.
-On the other hand, it took 3 days, 23 hours, 21 minutes, and 22 seconds for Sage to check Yoshinaga's criterion directly.\footnote{Our Sage implementation could admit many improvements; but, even with considerable effort, it is unlikely that we could beat the time of the easy Macaulay2 calculation.} \end{remark}
+On the other hand, it took 3 days, 23 hours, 21 minutes, and 22 seconds for Sage to check cleanliness directly.\footnote{Our Sage implementation could admit many improvements; but, even with considerable effort, it is unlikely that we could beat the time of the easy Macaulay2 calculation.} \end{remark}

-Our primary motivation for Theorem \ref{main} is to be able to perform fast calculations, and in particular to probe the question of how close Yoshinaga's criterion is to the $K(\pi,1)$ property.
+Our primary motivation for Theorem \ref{main} is to be able to perform fast calculations, and in particular to probe the question of how close cleanliness is to the $K(\pi,1)$ property.
 The following examples illustrate the type of calculations that are made possible by our result.

 \begin{example} Let $\cA$ be the arrangement in $\mathbb{R}^6$ consisting of all hyperplanes of the from $x_i = x_j$ for $1\leq i<j\leq 6$, together with the hyperplanes $x_i + x_j = 0$ whenever $j - i$ is prime.
 (This is an intentionally unmotivated condition that is meant to produce a somewhat random arrangement lying in between the Coxeter arrangements of type $A_5$ and $D_6$.)
 The ring $\VG(\cA,\Q)$ is not quadratic, and therefore $\cA$ is not $K(\pi,1)$.
-This can be checked in Macaualy2 in about 30 seconds. \end{example}
+This can be checked in Macaulay22 in about 30 seconds. \end{example}

 \begin{example} For $t\in\mathbb{R}$, let $\cA_t$ be the arrangement with hyperplanes